appfoundry/Reliant/README.md

 ### The configurator

-As we already saw a configurator is responsible for setting up definitions and creating object instance based on those definitions.
+As we already saw, a configurator is responsible for setting up definitions and creating object instances based on those definitions.
 Although a default class configurator (*OCSConfiguratorFromClass*) is provided by Reliant, you can always build your own.
 Your custom configurator should conform to the *OCSConfigurator* protocol.
 In the configurator's designated initializer, you should start building your object definitions.